open/close all folders

 - Also the Tauren racial Warstomp, albeit only in a small radius and it doesn't deal damage by itself.

-- Phantasy Star Online the Dragon type boss does this.
+- Phantasy Star Online's Dragon type boss does this.

 - Both City of Heroes and Champions Online have this as a staple of super strong characters.
 The former lets its players represent it with a Shockwave Slam, the latter may be charged up to a Ground Pound.